henry000dev/dark-june/README.md

 # Dark June

-A minimal dark theme designed with soft, feminine colors, so hopefully you can focus on the code rather than getting distracted with too many bright colors.
+A dark and minimal [Visual Studio Code](https://code.visualstudio.com) theme.
+It is designed with soft, feminine colours, so hopefully you can focus on the code rather than getting distracted by vibrant colors.

 It is inspired by the lovely [Dark Feminine Italics theme](https://marketplace.visualstudio.com/items?itemName=Charlotte.dark-feminine-italic).